utahorange/cisco-share-resources/how-to-make-your-own-packet-tracers.md

 ## So how?
 1. Create instructions and answer network
-3. Open Activity Wizard and add a password
+3. Extensions -> Activity Wizard and add a password
 4. Begin checking off all the items you want scored
    - can show completion percentage
 5. Copy initial network from answer network